SuperAph1/TG799VAC-XTREME-17.2-MINT/README.md

 ![Screenshot](files/felia1.jpg)

+### Notice: This wiki is for firmwares <17.2.0405.
+For get root access on 17.2.0405 you must downgrade your firmware via TFTP flashing, more info about this can be found on this awesome [wiki](https://hack-technicolor.readthedocs.io/en/stable/) - Thanks to all who contribute, you know who you are.

 # README

-## Notice: This wiki is for firmwares <17.2.0405.
-For get root access on 17.2.0405 you must downgrade your firmware via TFTP flashing, more info about this can be found on this awesome [wiki](https://hack-technicolor.readthedocs.io/en/stable/) - Thanks to all who contribute, you know who you are.

    Alright guys, i have bricked my old TG799VAC-XTREME when i figured out how to generate the access key so I just got my new TG799 VAC Xtreme2 with version 17.2 Mint, ofc i have hacked this one aswell since i DO not want backdoors in my network..